seam/cron/readme.md

 the skillpower to get it done, then please fork this project and submit a pull request.
 Alternatively submit a feature request or bug report over at JIRA: https://issues.jboss.org/browse/SEAMCRON

+## Building From Source:

+### Prerequisites:

+ * JDK 5 or above
+ * Maven 3 build tool
+ * Git version control system

+### Method:

+    git clone git://github.com/seam/cron.git
+    cd cron
+    mvn clean install

+The above commands will build and install Cron into your local Maven repository.
+If you want to run a nifty little example swing app use the following `mvn` command:

+    mvn install -Drun -Dswing-example